-- If large parts of the venue turns at regular intervals and ugly stares at you and / or hush up repeatedly, take a hint and shut up!
+- If large parts of the venue turns at regular intervals and ugly stares at you and / or shush you repeatedly, take a hint and shut up!

-If you are so full (or are with someone who is so full) that such hints are not perceived: Go HOME!
-Or take responsibility and make sure that your too drunk friend goes home.
+If you are so full (or are with someone who is so full) that such hints are not perceived: GO HOME!
+Or take responsibility and make sure that your all too drunk friend goes home.

 - If you are on a their concert, DO NOT stand up all the time.